Parasaurolophus: Description

 Like other hadrosaurids, it was able to walk on either two legs or four.
 It probably preferred to forage for food on four legs, but ran on two.
-The neural spines of the vertebrae were tall, as was common in lambeosaurines; tallest over the hips, they increased the height of the back.
-Skin impressions are known for P. walkeri, showing uniform tubercle-like scales but no larger structures.
+The neural spines of the vertebrae were tall, as was common in lambeosaurines.
+At their tallest over the hips, they increased the height of the back.
+Skin impressions are known for P. walkeri, showing uniform tubercle-like scales, but no larger structures.

 Skull

-The most noticeable feature was the cranial crest, which protruded from the rear of the head and was made up of the premaxilla and nasal bones.
+The most noticeable feature was the cranial crest that protruded from the rear of the head and was made up of the premaxilla and nasal bones.
 The crest was hollow, with distinct tubes leading from each nostril to the end of the crest before reversing direction and heading back down the crest and into the skull.
 The tubes were simplest in P. walkeri, and more complex in P. tubicen, where some tubes were blind and others met and separated.
-While P. walkeri and P. tubicen had long crests with only slight curvature, P. cyrtocristatus had a short crest with a more circular profile.
+While P. walkeri and P. tubicen had long crests with slight curvature, P. cyrtocristatus had a short crest with a more circular profile.

 Classification

 As its name implies, Parasaurolophus was initially thought to be closely related to Saurolophus because of its superficially similar crest.
 However, it was soon reassessed as a member of the lambeosaurine subfamily of hadrosaurids—Saurolophus is a hadrosaurine.
 It is usually interpreted as a separate offshoot of the lambeosaurines, distinct from the helmet-crested Corythosaurus, Hypacrosaurus, and Lambeosaurus.
-Its closest known relative appears to be Charonosaurus, a lambeosaurine with a similar skull (but no complete crest yet) from the Amur region of northeastern China, and the two may form a clade Parasaurolophini.
-P. cyrtocristatus, with its short, rounder crest, may be the most basal of the three known Parasaurolophus species, or it may represent subadult or female specimens of P. tubicen.
+Its closest known relative appears to be Charonosaurus, a lambeosaurine with a similar skull (but no complete crest yet) from the Amur region of northeastern China.
+The two may form the clade Parasaurolophini.
+P. cyrtocristatus, with its short, rounded crest, may be the most basal of the three known Parasaurolophus species or it may represent subadult or female specimens of P. tubicen.

 The following cladogram is after the 2007 redescription of Lambeosaurus magnicristatus (Evans and Reisz, 2007):

 Paleobiology

 Diet and feeding

-As a hadrosaurid, Parasaurolophus was a large bipedal/quadrupedal herbivore, eating plants with a sophisticated skull that permitted a grinding motion analogous to chewing.
-Its teeth were continually being replaced; they were packed into dental batteries containing hundreds of teeth, only a relative handful of which were in use at any time.
+As a hadrosaurid, Parasaurolophus was a large bipedal and quadrupedal herbivore, eating plants with a sophisticated skull that permitted a grinding motion analogous to chewing.
+Its teeth were continually being replaced and were packed into dental batteries containing hundreds of teeth, but only a relative handful of which were in use at any time.
 It used its beak to crop plant material, which was held in the jaws by a cheek-like organ.
 Vegetation could have been taken from the ground up to a height of around 4 m.
-As noted by Bob Bakker, lambeosaurines have narrower beaks than hadrosaurines, implying that Parasaurolophus and its relatives could feed more selectively than their broad-beaked, crestless counterparts.
-Parasaurolophus had a diet consisting of leaves, twigs and pine needles which would imply that it was a browser.
+As noted by Robert Bakker, lambeosaurines have narrower beaks than hadrosaurines, implying that Parasaurolophus and its relatives could feed more selectively than their broad-beaked, crestless counterparts.
+Parasaurolophus had a diet consisting of leaves, twigs, and pine needles which would imply that it was a browser.